njamesgeorge1223/The-VBA-of-Wall-Street/Images/README.md

-This folder includes images taken from the macro-enabled Excel Workbooks, MultipleYearStockDataComplete2018.xlsm, MultipleYearStockDataComplete2019.xlsm, MultipleYearStockDataComplete2020.xlsm.
+This folder includes images taken from the macro-enabled Excel Workbooks, MultipleYearStockDataComplete2018.xlsm, MultipleYearStockDataComplete2019.xlsm, and MultipleYearStockDataComplete2020.xlsm.

 ## Copyright